AIRLABkhu/DRIM/README.md

-Depth Interference Restoration Dataset proposed in the "Depth Restoration in Multiple Laser Beam Scanning Based Depth Camera Systems with Interference" paper.
+Depth Interference Restoration Dataset proposed in the "DRIM: Depth Restoration with Interference Mitigation in Multiple LiDAR Depth Cameras" paper.